cloudmesh/classes/_sources/i523/2017/course.rst.txt

 **Syllabus**

-.. warning:: This Syllabus will be modified.
-A final Syllabus will be
+.. warning:: This Syllabus will be updated throughout the semester.
-             available at the beginning of class.
-The class will be enhanced with SIGNIFICANT programming activities.
-However
-	     an option of taking the class without programming is available, but the maximum grade is limited to an A- in that case.

 .. contents::
    :local: